-In today’s energy price climate, Australians could be on the lookout for powerful vacuums that is also cost-effective in operation.
+In today’s high energy price climate, Australians could be on the lookout for powerful vacuums that are also cost-effective in operation.

 Henry makes uses of a highly-efficient filter called the TriTex, which can effectively filter out minute dust particles.

 The reason the TriTex filter works so well is that there are three layers of filtration which do not let anything escape its grasp.